 A story of amour fou.
 Walt is madly in love/lust with a young illegal Mexican immigrant.
 However, the object of his unrequited affection doesn't even speak any English and finds Walt really...
 See full summary »

-Two friends that call each other Gerry decide to hide in the wilderness to see something and they do not find it.
+Two friends that call each other Gerry decide to hide in the wilderness in order to see something.
+However, they do not find what they're looking for.
 They decide to return to the car but they get lost in the desert, without water, supplies or a compass.
-Now they have to walking trying to find the road to survive.
+Now they have to walk, trying to find the road to survive.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 I was curious about this film, but totally unprepared for how much it affected me.
 GERRY worked, for me, on many different levels.
 In some ways, it felt like a horror film, but without any supernatural element.
 Two men get lost.
 That's the premise, and the movie takes its time to really explore what it feels like to suddenly have no idea where you are.
 As the film went on, something about it began to feel abstract, as if the film wasn't just about being lost physically, but about what it feels like to feel alone in the universe.
 I don't mean that to sound flighty or pretentious, but the film gradually moves into a state of deep sadness that is hard to describe.
 I'm sure (from the looks of some of the particularly angry comments some people have posted) that this film won't be appreciated by everyone who sees it.
 Some may find it dull.
 I found it completely absorbing, and unlike anything I'd ever seen.

 (By the way, if you don't like a film, that's fine.
 But some of the ANGER displayed below is completely unjustified, and perhaps a sign of some deeper trauma that has nothing to do with the movie you didn't like.)

 196 of 266 people found this review helpful.